 #8 They Are Able to Tell You When They Have to Go

 Most children will be able to talk at least a small amount when they are ready to begin using the toilet and this is important.
 Even if your child is a late talker and cannot tell you when they have to go to the potty, they should be able to at least give you non-verbal cues of some kind.
-Without a basic communication of some sort you wont succeed and your ultimate goal is to succeed at the first try with toilet training.
+Without basic communication of some sort, you won't succeed and your ultimate goal is to succeed at the first try with toilet training.

 Children Love to Imitate Adults!

-It is never to early to lay the foundation for toilet training.
-Grab some children's books on going to the potty, and read them to our child at bedtime to peak their curiosity.
+It is never too early to lay the foundation for toilet training.
+Grab some children's books on going to the potty, and read them to your child at bedtime to pique their curiosity.
 Talk to them about what you are doing when they follow you into the bathroom, and allow them to ask questions about the potty.
 Tell them stories about how someday they too will wear big girl/boy pants just like Mommy and Daddy!

 You Can't Take Everyone's Advice!

 Everyone and their Mother (and Grandmother), will have their own advice and opinion on when to start the process of potty training.
-However, at the end of the day, you are the only one who knows your child.
+However, at the end of the day, you are the one who knows your child best.
 You will notice small signs that will let you know when to begin toilet training.

 © 2015 Meagan Ireland